Birmingham Zoo: History

 It opened a temporary exhibit with fifteen animatronic dinosaurs known as "Dino Discovery".
 They were on display from March 16 to September 2, 2013.

 In March 2014, two female American black bear cubs were added to the zoo.
 They were sent from Big Sky, Montana.
 The zoo introduced an exhibit featuring these two black bears known as the Barbara Ingalls Shook Black Bear Trail a year later.

 In late February 2015, Cenzoo, the western lowland gorilla, was transferred to Riverbanks Zoo to breed with three female gorillas.
 The African elephant, Tamani, was sent to Missouri's Kansas City Zoo to breed with six female elephants eight months later.

 In March 2017, the zoo introduced a three-year-old male jaguar named Khan.
 He was sent from the Jacksonville Zoo and Gardens.

 The African elephant, Ajani was sent to Wichita's Sedgwick County Zoo to breed with six female elephants in May 2018.
 A year later, Callee the African elephant was transferred to Omaha, Nebraska's Henry Doorly Zoo and Aquarium to breed with its five female elephants.
 Bulwagi remained the zoo's only African elephant until two young male African elephants named Ingadze and Lutsandvo arrived from San Diego Zoo Safari Park.
 Following Kwanzaa the lion's death, a young adult male lion named Josh arrived from the San Antonio Zoo in April 2022.
 In June 2022, a five-year-old eastern black rhinoceros named Moyo successfully arrived from the Saint Louis Zoo.
-Between late July and early August 2022, a five-year-old female eastern black rhinoceros named Kesi Akua arrived from the Pittsburgh Zoo & Aquarium to be Moyo's potential mate.
+Around that same time in summer of 2022, a five-year-old female eastern black rhinoceros named Kesi arrived from the Pittsburgh Zoo & Aquarium to be Moyo's potential mate.
+Unfortunately, Moyo suffered a severe dental procedure on January 26, 2024.
+The zookeepers euthanized him afterwards.
+This zoo opened its North American cougar and bobcat habitats in its Alabama Wilds section on March 19, 2025.
+Khan the jaguar transferred to Brevard Zoo where he would repopulate with a mate in order to prevent the extinction of his species four months later.